-There are a lot of things to do and see in Japan: the deer in Nara, the cherry blossoms in spring and the autumn leaves in autumn.
-There is Shibuya Crossing in Tokyo, the bar at the Park Hyatt where Charlotte met Bob and the infamous Mount Fuji.
-The list goes on and I will provide you with a bunch of specific guides for Tokyo, Kyoto and other places I have visited.
-But let me start with 5 more general Japan experiences I think you should not miss.
+There are a lot of things to do and see in Japan: the deer in Nara, the cherry blossoms in spring and the red and golden leaves in autumn.
+There is Shibuya Crossing in Tokyo, the bar at the Park Hyatt where Charlotte met Bob in «Lost in Translation» and the infamous Mount Fuji.
+There are so many things to do in Japan, it’s hard to feel overwhelmed, so I thought I’d list 5 essential experiences I think you should not miss when you travel to Japan.

 1. Visit an Onsen Town

-Hot springs – or Onsen as the Japanese call them – are a quintessentially Japanese tradition dating back 1.300 years.
-Japan sits on the “ring of fire”, so there are not only many earthquakes but also many geothermal water springs all over Japan.
-Consequently, you can find public Onsen across the country, even in the middle of Tokyo.
+Hot springs – or Onsen as the Japanese call them – are a Japanese tradition dating back 1.300 years.
+Japan sits on the so-called «Ring of Fire», a string of volcanoes around the edges of the Pacific Ocean.
+So there are not only many earthquakes, but also many geothermal water springs all over Japan.
+This means that you can find public Onsen across the country, even in the middle of Tokyo.
 But instead of heading to a bathhouse in the city, I recommend a visit to an Onsen town.

 There are many to pick from.
-My favourite Onsen-Stay so far was at Kinosaki Onsen, a small town north of Kyoto.
+My favorite Onsen-Stay so far was at Kinosaki Onsen, a small town north of Kyoto.
 The village boasts seven public baths and some beautiful traditional Japanese guesthouses.
-You can find a more throughout post about Kinosaki Onsen with some pictures and tips on how to use an Onsen over here.
+But there are many other places worth going to, like Arima Onsen near Kyoto.

 2. Stay at a Ryokan

-Staying at a traditional Japanese guesthouse / Ryokan is quite a different from a staying at a regular hotel.
-Not only will you be sleeping on futons rolled out on tatami mats, but you will also be able to enjoy delicious food made from seasonal produce and learn more about Japanese customs and traditions.
+Staying at a traditional Japanese guesthouse / Ryokan is quite different from staying at a regular hotel.
+Not only will you be sleeping on futons rolled out on tatami mats, but you will also be able to enjoy traditional food made from seasonal produce and learn more about Japanese customs and traditions.
 Often Ryokans have their own hot spring you can enjoy during your stay.

 While we stayed at different Ryokan and traditional inns, I liked the one in Kinosaki Onsen best.
 It was truly beautiful, the service was impeccable and the food divine.
 The place is called Mikiya if you want to check it out.
 You can find several other Ryokan through Booking.com or via Japanese Guesthouses.